JCJetz/resumeJetza/README.md

 - `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

 You must have npm installed in order to use this build environment.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-resume/issues) here on GitHub or leave a comment on the [theme overview page at Start Bootstrap](https://startbootstrap.com/theme/resume/).

 ## About